How to trademark the logo of your creation.

-Logos and symbols are some of the most important trademarks.
+Logos and symbols are also some of the most important types of trademarks.
 Here's what you need to know to register yours

 Words by Dr Martin Douglas Hendry